All Episodes

 The environmentalists and the Democrats and the big oil haters won't let us get at the oil.

-We haven't built a refinery in thirty years.
+We haven't built a refinery in 30 years.

 We can't drill in our own country when we've got 124 billion barrels here and we can't get at most of them.

-I mean, this is an idea, this is a situation, Chris, and I think you're right about this on the pro cost of fuel and commodities.
+I mean, this is a situation, Chris, and I think you're right about this, on the cost of fuel and commodities.

 We've got an ethanol policy that diverts precious food, corn, to inefficient fuel.

-And so grocery prices are going up six percent a year, five point seven percent the last year, according to the labor department.
+And so grocery prices are going up 6% a year, 5.7% the last year, according to the Labor Department.

 We don't have an energy policy in this country.